 The single best thing we did was have our driver booked.
 We never do this. it cost a bomb.
 It was worth every penny.
 I booked through the hotel.
 It was then noted our arrival was early and departure was late and check in access requested.
 I am sure this helped us a little.

 We arrived at the hotel to an amazingly friendly welcome.
 Triston took a seat and I wandered over to Reception.
-I was explaining, poorly, how Triston was sick so I would like to know where a bathroom was if he needed it and as we were early was there any chance of using the hospitality suite that is for these events.
+I was explaining, poorly, how Triston was sick so I would like to know where a bathroom as if he needed it and as we were early was there any chance of using the hospitality suite that is for these events.
 Triston came over during this and asked for the bathroom.
-Reception was trying to check availability for a room for us for immediate check in because I had confused the situation.
+Reception was trying to check availability for a room for us for immediate check-in because I had confused the situation.
 Triston needed a toilet, right then or probably 5 minutes ago as it turned out.
-He explained he just needed to use the bathroom now and she explained where to go and would look for a room for early check in.
+He explained he just needed to use the bathroom now and she explained where to go and would look for a room for early check-in.

 Moments later a room is assigned and we are ready to check into our room, almost 8 hours early.
 We wait for Triston to return.
 And we wait.
 The service at Halekulani is exceptional so concerned that we have been waiting, I offered a seat and when Triston is ready they can take us to our room.

 I sit, I wait and I get worried.
 I go to find Triston.
 Not entirely sure where he is, I loiter near the toilet.
 I linger half way between the toilet and the reception then I go back towards the toilets, think better of it and sit.
 There is nothing worse than spending a long time in a bathroom only to leave and realise someone was timing you.